-Indian student Shashank moved to London to study a Masters of Business Administration at the University of East London.
-Shashank was one of 11 lucky students to be welcomed to London as part of the International Student Welcome event.
+US student Alexander moved to London to study a Masters in Intelligent Mobility at the Royal College of Art.
+Alexander was one of 11 lucky students to be welcomed to London as part of the International Student Welcome event.

-Here Shashank tells us more about himself, why he chose to study in London and what his impressions are so far.
+Here Alexander tells us more about himself, why he chose to study in London and what his impressions are so far.

-Shashank, why did you choose to study in London?
+Alexander, why did you choose to study MA Intelligent Mobility at the RCA?

-What do you enjoy most about UEL and your course?
+What do you enjoy most about studying at the RCA?

 What did you enjoy most about the International Student Welcome Event you took part in?